-LSU ranked No. 1 in the final floor national rankings with a 49.560 regional qualifying score and a season average of 49.448.
-Three LSU gymnasts ranked in the national Top 25 on floor with Lloimincia Hall at No. 1, Ashleigh Gnat at No. 10 and Jessie Jordan at No. 17.
+LSU ranked No. 1 in the final floor national rankings with a 49.560 regional qualifying score and a season average of 49.448 in 2015.
+Three LSU gymnasts ranked in the national Top 25 on floor with Hall at No. 1, Gnat at No. 10 and Jessie Jordan at No. 17.

 Clare-Kearney played a big role in LSU’s continued improvement across the board on all events in the 2014 season.
 The Tigers ended the year ranked No. 4 nationally on floor, and the team established a new school record in the event with a 49.700 versus Missouri.

-In addition, Clare-Kearney coached Lloimincia Hall to a single season LSU record three perfect 10.0s on floor in 2014, including Hall’s performance against Alabama that became a viral sensation and attracted national media attention during the season.
+In addition, Clare-Kearney coached Hall to three perfect 10.0s on floor in 2014, including Hall’s performance against Alabama that became a viral sensation and attracted national media attention during the season.

 In 2013, Clare-Kearney’s efforts were widely recognized as LSU was credited with having one of the most exciting floor lineups in the country with dazzling choreography and fantastic performances.
-The Tigers finished the season ranked No. 5 nationally in the event, with a season-high 49.625 that ranks as one of the best team floor totals in school history.
+The Tigers finished the season ranked No. 5 nationally in the event.

 Clare-Kearney brings a wealth of experience to LSU gymnastics as she captured the 2009 NCAA Vault and Floor national titles as well as the 2009 Southeastern Conference Floor title during her senior season.
 As a junior in 2008, Clare-Kearney became the second LSU gymnast to be crowned the SEC All-Around Champion, and she also took home 2008 SEC Gymnast of the Year honors after winning the all-around and floor titles.